How to Find a Qualified Workers’ Comp Massage Therapist

 - Issued in the state where services will be provided

-- Under the therapist’s legal name
+- Listed under the therapist’s legal name

-What to Do in Unregulated States
+What to Do in States Without Statewide Licensing

 Confirm Professional Liability Insurance Coverage

-Look for Workers’ Compensation Claims Processing Experience
+Look for Workers’ Comp Claims Processing Experience

 Why Claims Experience Matters as Much as Clinical Skills

 Workers’ compensation payments frequently take several months to arrive.
-A therapist might provide 10 or even 20 sessions before receiving payment for the first one.
-Some providers find this cash flow challenge too difficult and stop accepting workers’ comp cases entirely.
+A therapist might provide ten or more sessions before receiving payment for the first one.
+Some providers find this unsustainable and stop accepting workers’ comp cases entirely.
+Others attempt to process claims without adequate experience, make documentation errors, and have claims denied.
+When that happens, they may terminate treatment rather than resolve the issue.

 Consider the Provider’s Financial Stability

+State prompt payment laws require workers’ compensation carriers to pay medical bills within specific timeframes.
 In practice, payments often arrive later.
 Disputed claims, authorization delays, documentation requests, and administrative backlogs all extend timelines.
-Smaller providers and solo practitioners may lack the financial reserves to continue providing services while carrying thousands of dollars in unpaid receivables.
+Solo practitioners and smaller practices may lack the financial reserves to continue services while carrying unpaid receivables.

-Federal Employees: DOL OWCP Registration is Required
+Federal Employees: OWCP Provider Registration Is Required

 Why Recent OWCP Experience Matters